schedjoules/calendar-store-api/README.md

 ##Requests
 * All URLs start with https://api.schedjoules.com/
-* You can appende URLs can be by .json but that is not mandatory
+* You can append URLs can be by .json but that is not mandatory
 * We use REST methodology for the API
 * All output  is in JSON format
 * The API only accepts HTTPS requests

 ###Headers
 ####Versioning
 The API version needs to be set in de request header.
 Current version is: v1.
-If don't set headers and the default version is bumped your application might not function.
+If you don't set headers and the default version is bumped your application might not function.
 If we change the API in backward-incompatible ways, we'll bump the version marker and maintain stable support for the old URLs.
-Labels can be added without version change so provision for that.
+Labels can be added without version change so make your client flexible enough to handle that.
 Follow our [twitter feed](http://twitter.com/schedjoules) for latest SchedJoules' news also on the API.
 We'll email you with API changes as well once you are set up.

 ####Authentication
 You will need an API key to use this API.
 You can get your API key by contacting us at info@schedjoules.com.
 You need to set the API key in the header